Therapeutic interventions tailored to treat you.

 I am a licensed clinical psychologist with American Psychological Association (APA) accredited training from graduate school through my postdoctoral residency.
 I received my Ph.D. in clinical psychology from Texas Tech University and completed my internship at the Durham Veterans Affairs in North Carolina before returning to my home state of California to complete my postdoctoral residency at the San Diego Veterans Affairs/University of California, San Diego psychology training program.

 The programs I was involved in for graduate school and internship trained me as a generalist.
 This means that I obtained both clinical and research experience working with clients with a number of presenting issues and concerns, allowing me to effectively treat a number of psychiatric concerns.
 Much of my training is based on the Cognitive Behavioral Therapy (CBT) model and therapies that grew from this theory (e.g., Acceptance and Commitment Therapy, Dialectical Behavior Therapy).
-My skill in using these treatments only continued to grow during my postdoctoral residency, which specialized in treating individuals with serious mental illnesses such psychosis, Bipolar Disorder, severe depression, and substance abuse concerns.
+My skill in using these treatments only continued to grow during my postdoctoral residency, which specialized in treating individuals with serious mental illnesses such psychosis, Bipolar Disorder, PTSD, severe depression and anxiety, and substance abuse concerns.

 Importantly, my APA accredited training required attaining and mastering the use of therapies that been shown to be highly effective through extensive research.
 Therefore when working with clients, I select tailored treatments that have evidence to support that those therapies work well in effecting change.
 I believe that my commitment to using the most relevant therapy for every individual helps my clients gain a sense of wellness and power over their concerns.

-An aspect that I find to be critical in delivering treatment is considering the background and individual differences of each of my clients.
+An aspect that I find to be critical in delivering treatment is considering the diverse background and individual differences of each of my clients.
 No two clients are exactly the same and that means that no two plans for treatment can be the same.
 Because of this belief, I worked to obtain specialized training culminating an a unique expertise in individualizing CBT in way that the therapy remains effective without sticking to a “one size fits all” model of delivery.
 More specifically, I use my training with evidence-based treatments as a framework to tailor therapy to each person I work with.
 This way I take a whole person approach to treatment and go further than focusing on symptoms and problems.
 This allows the space needed to consider the context of each client in regard to his or her background, life experiences, goals, and personal values making treatment all the more effective.

 Returning to Southern California several years ago gave me the chance to integrate and apply these invaluable training and learning experiences when working with my current clients.
 Receiving training throughout the country and working with a wide number of disorders has largely contributed to my ability to work effectively with diverse clients, which I have found to be especially important given the abundant diversity here in San Diego.